 Implementation of Money Management in Forex Trading

 Money management is the most important part of forex trading.
-To become a successful trader there is no alternative to applying a successful money management with your trading.
+To become a successful trader there is no alternative to applying successful money management with your trading.

 If you are searching for the Holy Grail in forex trading then it is money management.

-Most of the forex trader thinks that to make a constant profit from forex market one needs such strategy that can generate 80/90% winning rate, but this is not fully correct.
+Most of the forex trader thinks that to make a constant profit from forex market one needs such a strategy that can generate 80/90% winning rate, but this is not fully correct.
 Making profit from forex is not only depends on the forex strategy or on forex signals but also on a successful money management policy.

-Money management is not a single term but the whole process from opening a trade to till closing.
-Whatever the strategy you are using you can make a profit if you have a good money management.
+Money management is not a single term but the whole process from opening trade to till closing.
+Whatever the strategy you are using you can make a profit if you have good money management.